DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 3. **Knocked Down** A Dealer must expend a Minor Action to get up.
 Their movement speed is halved, rounding up.
 All Strength and Agility Checks are made with Lower Hand.
 When Knocked Down, attackers within 1 space draw with Upper Hand and attackers further than 1 space away draw with Lower Hand.
+A creature can willingly go prone and be considered Knocked Down as part of their movement.

 4. **Blinded, Deafened** At the start of their turn, as a Free Action, a Dealer makes a DR 3 Intuition Check vs. their TC.
 If they fail, they draw Lower Hand (3) for any